Turnaround Programme

 - Substance misuse

-- Being a victim of crime/ abuse
+- Being a victim of crime/abuse

 - Unstable family setting

-- School absence and exclusions
+- School absence and exclusions and/or

-- Undiagnosed educational needs
+- Undiagnosed educational/ learning support needs

-Youth Offending Teams are able to use Turnaround funding to offer children and their families an Early Help style assessment to address needs and to build on individual strengths, with the aim of preventing them going on to offend or reoffend.
+YJSs can use Turnaround funding to offer children and their families an Early Help style assessment to address needs and to build on individual strengths, with the aim of preventing them going on to offend or reoffend.
 Children and families are involved in decisions about the support and interventions they receive.

 The programme is voluntary.
 Eligible children do not have to admit guilt to receive support.
 This voluntary aspect should help traditionally hard-to-reach children get the support they need and prevent an escalation to offending or reoffending.